charlenedelfin/100-days-delfin-log/log.md

 ![Image](https://github.com/charlenedelfin/100-days-delfin-log/blob/master/img/img89.JPG)

 **Today's Progress:** I decided to pause cleaning my code and check if it was working on freeCodeCamp.
-I discovered that it actually had two bugs I hadn't seen.
+I discovered that it actually had two bugs I didn't see.
 I fixed my map method to remove the first bug, but I still cannot find what is causing the second bug (the change should have only one one-dollar bill).

 **Thoughts:** I find it really mysterious how there are so many one-dollar bills in the change.